 - a.
-Shall be in charge of all equipment owned by SYA. - b.
-He shall oversee the inventory and proper storage of all equipment and be responsible for maintenance and security of the central storage facility. - c.
-He shall be responsible for controlling any participation award program. - d.
-He shall develop an effective equipment maintenance and security program. - e.
-He shall periodically evaluate adequacy of central storage facility and make reallocations when necessary or make recommendations to the Board to contract for additional storage. - f.
-He shall be responsible for controlling any participation award program within activities.
+Shall oversee all equipment owned by SYA. - b.
+He/She shall oversee the inventory and proper storage of all equipment and be responsible for maintenance and security of the central storage facility. - c.
+He/She shall be responsible for controlling any participation award program. - d.
+He/She shall develop an effective equipment maintenance and security program. - e.
+He/She shall periodically evaluate the adequacy of central storage facility and make reallocations when necessary or make recommendations to the Board to contract for additional storage. - f.
+He/She shall be responsible for controlling any participation award program within activities.